 Galactic Polymath is an effort to break out of the bubble and to build long-term capacity to mobilize knowledge that is increasingly trapped and commodified in pay-walled academic journals that the broader public can’t access or understand.
 GP is built around the idea that:

 I want to live in a world where critical thinking and curiosity are as essential as breathing.
-I also love creative writing, cooking, and making people laugh.
+I love creative writing, cooking, and making people laugh.

 PhD in Ecology & Evolutionary Biology, 2014